istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 ## Globally enabling Istio mutual TLS in STRICT mode

-As showing in the last section, while Istio automatically upgrade all traffic to mTLS between services with sidecar, it still allows services to receive plaintext traffic.
-If you want to prevent non-mTLS for the whole mesh, you can set a mesh-wide peer authentication policy to set mTLS mode to `STRICT`.
+As showing in the last section, while Istio automatically upgrade all traffic to mutual TLS between services with sidecar, it still allows services to receive plaintext traffic.
+If you want to prevent non-mutual TLS for the whole mesh, you can set a mesh-wide peer authentication policy to set mutual TLS mode to `STRICT`.
 Mesh-wide peer authentication policy must have empty `selector`, and defined in the *root namespace* like.
 For example:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF